 |Faculty||Faculty of Natural and Agricultural Sciences|

 This module focuses on the means by which animals can sense and respond to the external and internal environment.
 Topics covered include: (i) the structure and function of biological membranes; (ii) neurons and nervous systems; (iii) sensing the environment; (iv) glands, hormones and regulation of development and growth; (v) muscles and animal movement and (vi) the initiation and control of behaviour.
-The implications of these physiological processes for animal conservation and management will be emphasised.
+In line with UN sustainable development goals, the implications of these physiological processes for animal conservation and management will be emphasised.
 A comparative approach will be adopted throughout the module to highlight the commonalities as well as the ways in which animal lineages have achieved similar functional outcomes from different structural adaptations.

 |Service modules||Faculty of Education|